 Test Tones silkscreen ready for washing off.
 Probably the least enjoyable part of the print process.

 Just one of the various branding elements I worked up as samples for the t-shirt range which featured 18 different graphic print releases I did specifically for the range.
-The sample above was a layer cut woven nylon tape.
+The sample above was a laser cut woven nylon tape.